kern/organize/README.md

 won't be completed for a couple months or will never be completed.
 Don't make too many of them.
 I usually have around 13 or so.

-Inside of each project folder, there are two folders created for you automatically.
+Inside of each project folder, there is a single Shared folder created for you automatically.
 The Shared folder links to a folder in your [Dropbox](http://www.dropbox.com/) of the same name as the project.
 Anything that you'd like to share across multiple computers should be placed in here.

-The other folder is the Archive folder.
-Treat this like the Archive folder of Gmail.
-Don't delete things that you may possibly need later.
-Put them in the Archive for storage.

 Organize also creates a couple other folders.
 The Archive folder located in the root of the Projects folder are for old projects that you've completed but would